-Income Tax Expense-Our year to date effective tax rate for 2010 was 38.5%, as compared to 39.9% in 2009.
-The decrease in the effective tax rate for 2010 is primarily due to a change in expected tax expense in certain jurisdictions during 2009.
+Income Tax Expense-Our year to date effective tax rate for 2010 was 30.7%, as compared to 39.0% in 2009.
+The decrease in the effective tax rate for 2010 is primarily due to the release of certain valuation allowances during the second quarter of 2010.
 Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate our effective tax rate for 2010 will be between 38% and 40%.
+We currently estimate our annual effective tax rate for 2010 will be between 37% and 40%.